Center School Nurse Lindsay Vickers - 364-3249 - email@example.com

-We are very fortunate to have Nurse Kathy at Center School.
+We are very fortunate to have Nurse Lindsay Vickers at Center School.
 Her responsibilities include immediate first aid, consultations as a member of the student services team, and availability to discuss any medical issues you may have regarding your child.

 Medicines can only be administered to a student when a signed physician’s order and District 135 medical administration form are both completed and turned in to the office.
 This policy is inclusive of both prescription and over-the-counter medication.
 The medication must be brought to school by the parent or guardian in the original properly labeled container.

 The nurse can not diagnose illness or attend to injuries that have occurred outside of the school day.

 Below are some guidelines for you to use when deciding if your child is too ill to attend school.

 - Your child’s oral temperature exceeds 100 degrees or 1 to 2 degrees above your child’s normal temperature.
 A child with a fever should remain home for 24 hours after the temperature returns to normal without the use of fever-reducing medication.

 - Your child vomits and/or has diarrhea and continues to experience nausea and/or cramping.

 - A rash is present.
 Rashes must be evaluated by a physician and deemed non-contagious before they return to school.
 Please send documentation of the doctor’s visit to school upon the student’s return.